nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 6. Commands Summary

+This section gives a summarised view of the commands available in NUStorage.

 ### 6.1.
 Inventory Commands Summary

 The following table gives a summary of the [__inventory commands__](#51-inventory-commands) for quick reference and look-ups.